tiwong/tiwong.github.io/maths.md

 2. On smoothing singularities of elliptic orbital integrals on GL(n) and Beyond Endoscopy (Joint with O.E.
 Gonzalez, C.H.
 Kwan, S.J.
 Miller, R. Van Peski) Submitted <a href="https://arxiv.org/abs/1608.05938">arXiv</a>

 3. Lower bounds for Weil's Explicit Formula via Selberg's Trace Formula.
-Submitted <a href="https://arxiv.org/abs/1608.02296">arXiv</a></li>
+Submitted <a href="https://arxiv.org/abs/1608.02296">arXiv</a>

 ### Some loose ends:

+- An idea on connecting Bernstein's 'Stacks in Representation Theory' to infinity categories. <a href="BeamerNUS.pdf">PDF</a>

 - An attempt to formulate the tensor product lift of GL(n) x GL(m) representations in terms of the Hitchin fibration <a href="Tensor products.pdf">PDF</a>